 Horsetooth Reservoir is nearly six and half miles long when full.
 The park is surrounded by 1,900 acres of public lands, in the foothills west of Fort Collins.

-It’s managed by Larimer County.
-It’s open year round and you can find loads of things to do at this norther Colorado park.
+It’s managed by Larimer County and open year round.
+You can find loads of things to do at this northern Colorado park.
 Multi-use trails surround the lake.
-The fishing and boating are outstanding.
+The fishing and boating is outstanding.
 And the campsites are as scenic as they come convenient.

 Additional hiking opportunities can be found at Lory State Park, located on the other side of the lake.
-It’s just a few minute drive from the park.
+It’s only a few minutes drive from the park.

 Boating: Open to power boats of all types including jet and water skis.
 Capacity is usually reached during summer weekends.